openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Backing up and restoring MicroShift data

-MicroShift needs to fit into workflow of ostree-based systems: device can be upgraded by staging and booting new ostree commit, and rolled back if it's unhealthy or admin wishes to do it.
+MicroShift needs to fit into workflow of ostree-based systems: device can be upgraded by staging and booting new ostree deployment, and rolled back if it's unhealthy or admin wishes to do it.

 To achieve that MicroShift needs to make backups and be able to restore them in sync with ostree lifecycle.
-Backing up and restoring will happen on boot, just before MicroShift cluster runs (for alternative see [Performing backup on shutdown](#performing-backup-on-shutdown)) and with MicroShift cluster (i.e. etcd, kube-apiserver, etc.) not being off.
+Backing up and restoring will happen on boot, just before MicroShift cluster runs (for alternative see [Performing backup on shutdown](#performing-backup-on-shutdown)) and with MicroShift cluster (i.e. etcd, kube-apiserver, etc.) not running.
 As a general rule: if previous boot was healthy, data will be backed up, if boot was unhealthy, data will be restored.
-If system rolled back, we want compatible and healthy data to be restored, but, if previous commit was healthy, after backing up its data.
+If system rolled back, we want compatible and healthy data to be restored, but, if previous deployment was healthy, after backing up its data.

-To provide ability to rollback and restore MicroShift data, backup for each ostree commit/deployment will be kept.
+To provide ability to rollback and restore MicroShift data, backup for each ostree deployment will be kept.

-For now, default behavior will be to keep backups even if the commit no longer exists on the system.
-Reason for this is that reintroducing commit results in the same ID (it is a checksum) and deleting backups would prevent restoring healthy data for the commit.
-This could be a configurable option, but rules of pruning old backups are out of scope of this enhancement.
+Backups will be identified by deployment ID and boot ID.
+Only one backup for specific deployment will be kept - backups related to older boots will be removed after successfully backing up the data.
-We will need to provide documentation on how can admin remove old backups.
+Backups for deployments that no longer are present on the system will be pruned to keep the disk usage under control.

-It is worth noting that although enhancement focuses on MicroShift's data, backups will be tied to specific ostree commits.
+It is worth noting that although enhancement focuses on MicroShift's data, backups will be tied to specific ostree deployments (commits).
-Linking backups to ostree commits will ensure that staging and rolling back is "all or nothing" and MicroShift does not accidentally run applications belonging to different commits (especially different might not be MicroShift itself, but the applications that run on top of it).
+Linking backups to ostree deployments will ensure that staging and rolling back is "all or nothing" and MicroShift does not accidentally run applications belonging to different deployments (especially different might not be MicroShift itself, but the applications that run on top of it).
 Also see [Deciding to backup or restore based on MicroShift health, rather than system's](#deciding-to-backup-or-restore-based-on-microshift-health-rather-than-systems) alternative.